 About Jeff

 JEFF PIERSON has written extensively for over three decades about the people, products, and companies transforming the global energy industry.
-As the author of Battery Revolution, Jeff brings his first-hand career experience into a sweeping story about the promise and pitfalls of technology development.
+As the author of Battery Revolution, Jeff brings his first-hand career experience into a sweeping story about the promise and pitfalls of advanced technology development.

 A middle-aged man in a blue plaid blazer and white shirt posing outdoors with a rocky background.